noltron000-coursework/herd-immunity/README.md

 	- If you aren't sure what this should look like, refer to <kbd>example_results.txt</kbd>, included in this repo.
 	This should help you get started!
 	*Note that the file is incomplete, and doesn't include all steps of the simulation.

-### Stretch Challenges
-You'll find some of the smaller, individual stretch challenges contained with the comments of the code on the logger class.
-Other stretch challenges include:
-- Extending functionality so that we can test the spread of multiple viruses through a given population at the same time.
-(Difficulty Level: Hard)
-- Create a Visualizer class that can spit out visualizations of the spread of the virus based on the log files of a simulation.
-(Difficulty Level: Medium)
-	- **HINT:**
-		You'll want to use *Matplotlib* for visualization stuff, because its easy to use and generally awesome at this sort of thing.
-	- **HINT:**
-		You may also want to consider using a library like *Pandas* for organizing and cleaning your data in a more professional way, especially if you want to visualize answers to more complex questions.
-	- *Matplotlib* and *Pandas* play very nicely together!

 [how-ebola-compares]: https://www.theguardian.com/news/datablog/ng-interactive/2014/oct/15/visualised-how-ebola-compares-to-other-infectious-diseases